linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/I - Foundations (Chapters 1-3).md

 The lines between equity research and salesmanship blur most in periods that are characterized by "irrational exuberance."
 In the late 1990s, the extraordinary surge of market values in the companies that comprised the new economy saw a large number of equity research analysts, especially on the sell side, step out of their roles as analysts and become cheerleaders for these stocks.
 While these analysts might have been well-meaning in their recommendations, the fact that the investment banks that they worked for were leading the charge on initial public offerings from these firms exposed them to charges of bias and worse.

-In 2001, the crash in the market values of new economy stocks and theanguished cries of investors who had lost wealth in the crash created a firestorm of controversy.
+In 2001, the crash in the market values of new economy stocks and the anguished cries of investors who had lost wealth in the crash created a firestorm of controversy.
 There were congressional hearings where legislators demanded to know what analysts knew about the companies they recommended and when the knew it, statements from the Securities and Exchange Commission (SEC) about the need for impartiality in equity research, and decisions taken by some investment banks to create at least the appearance of objectivity.
 Investment banks even created Chinese walls to separate their investment bankers from their equity research analysts.
 While that technical separation has helped, the real source of bias—the intermingling of banking business, trading, and investment advice—has not been touched.

 Should there be government regulation of equity research?
 It would not be wise, since regulation tends to be heavy-handed and creates side costs that seem quickly to exceed the benefits.
 A much more effective response can be delivered by portfolio managers and investors.
 Equity research that creates the potential for bias should be discounted or, in egregious cases, even ignored.
 Alternatively, new equity research firms that deliver only investment advice can meet a need for unbiased valuations.